 Each position is equipped with a Motorola MCC7500 radio console, a database consisting of all addresses in the county, Vesta/Sentinel 4, Spillman 6.3 CAD.
 The positions also have internet access that gives our Telecommunications the resources they need to assist callers by using internet mapping systems, nationwide law enforcement directories, Google Earth, Virtual Alabama and more.

-All personnel are certified Emergency Medical Dispatchers through the Association of Public Communication Officials (APCO) EMD program.
+All personnel is certified Emergency Medical Dispatchers through the Association of Public Communication Officials (APCO) EMD program.
 This certification allows us to provide medical pre-arrival instructions to callers and to obtain information to assist the responding agencies in treating your emergency.
 Telecommunicators hold Basic Telecommunicator Certification from APCO as well.
 Throughout the training process, Telecommunicators are trained in HAZ-Mat, TTY Use, CPR and several other areas.

 All personnel are trained to use many different types of equipment including UHF, VHF and 800 MHz radio systems, hand-held and mobile units.